-Water for irrigation is to be taken from the Snel River with the following structures:
+Water for irrigation is to be taken from the Snel River with the following structure:

-- The first option is to construct a wall right across the stream just upstream of the bridge at the upper sampling point.
+- Following several iterations, the final option is to construct a wall right across the stream just upstream of the bridge at the upper sampling point.
 The entire stream will be channelled into an off-stream division box where water will be taken out of the stream for irrigation.
-This will have to be a sturdy structure able to withstand the onslaught of boulders and stones as they are washed down the Snel River during floods. - The second option is a much bigger structure in the same locality with an instream division box. - Another aspect of the project is the construction of a 2.8km long pipeline for the conveyance of water down the valley.
-This pipeline is to be constructed on either the left of right bank of the river, as available servitudes allow.
-Where no servitude is available, the pipe will have to follow the river bed.
+This will have to be a sturdy structure able to withstand the onslaught of boulders and stones as they are washed down the Snel River during floods. - Another aspect of the project is the construction of a 2.8km long pipeline for the conveyance of water down the valley.
+The pipe will have to follow the river bed. - A temporary diversion weir will be constructed upstream of the construction site, along with a channel, to take the flow of the river away from the construction site during the building operation.
+The weir and channel will be removed after construction has been completed. - Another weir will have to be constructed upstream of the construction site.
+From here a pipe will convey water from the river into the existing water provisioning system to keep the farming operation going until the weir and division box have been completed.
+Thereafter the weir and the pipe will remain as a back-up, should the weir for an unforeseen reason fail.